Skip to content

 • PoP for pin_derived_eph_priv

-• PoP for wallet_auth_priv
+• PoP for device_priv

 • Hash of the Wallet Attestation PoP

-16. The Wallet Backend loads the Wallet Instance information for UUID
+16. The Wallet Backend checks Wallet Instance.

 21. The Wallet Backend returns the request to the Wallet; containing: